 Union Township Master Bathroom Remodel With Curbless Shower Feature

-This bathroom with the Curbless Shower Design was created by a team effort consisting of the client, Flordia Tile, and Lou Vaughn.
+This bathroom with the Curbless Shower Design was created by the client, an outsourced tile selection guide, and Lou Vaughn.
 This project was remodeled by Lou Vaughn.
 The design concept included the client’s need for functionality and flow.

 - The short wall that the glass wall is attached to accommodates the following; A soap and shampoo shower niche and an independent handheld shower control valve.
 Placed according to homeowner’s desire.